goldrieve/vsgseq2/README.md

 ## Input Files

 assemble.nf takes paired-end sequencing reads, in FASTQ format.
 Place the FASTQ files in the directory data/reads and the pipeline will do the rest.
-If you want to run the pipeline on a subset of these reads, add the following flag specifiying the location and names of files you would like to analyse.
+If you want to run the pipeline on a subset of these reads, add the following flag specifying the location and names of files you would like to analyse.
 ```
 --reads 'dir/*{1,2}.fq.gz'
 ```